IACA is proud to offer the first global, postgraduate programme in anti-corruption - the Master in Anti-Corruption Studies (MACS).

 The MACS Academic Consortium includes Professor Susan-Rose Ackerman, Professor Nikos Passas, and Professor Mark Pieth.
 For each specific module, visiting professors and executive practitioners who lead in their field are brought in.

-The first edition of the MACS ran from December 2012 - December 2014, while the second cycle of the programme started in August 2014.
-Please note that we currently not accepting applications.
-The dates for the next MACS are yet to be announced.
+The first edition of the MACS ran from December 2012 - December 2014, while the second cycle of the programme started in October 2014.